ouspg/cloudfuzzer/README.md

 # Cloudfuzzer

 Cloudfuzzer is a cloud fuzzing framework.
-This project is currently in early development stage.
 Purpose of cloudfuzzer is to make it possible to easily run automated fuzz-testing in cloud environment.

-## Setup

-### ssh-keys
+In cloud environment __bastion__ instance works as a SSH gateway between outside world and fuzzing cluster.
+It is used to deliver docker image from user to swarm machines.
+Bastion is also used for storing fuzzing results. __Fuzzvm__ instances consist of one __swarm-master__ and __N__ __swarm-nodes__.
+Swarm-master is used to set up docker-swarm, including all swarm-machine instances.
+It runs docker swarm discovery service and distributes fuzzing jobs, once received from Bastion.
+Swarm-nodes run fuzzing docker containers and sync results with bastion.
+Swarm-nodes can be run as Preemptible/SpotInstance instances because they have shutdown detection and they sync results before shutdown.

+__Note:__ Cloudfuzzer nodes are not supposed to be visible in public network.
+No TLS is used in them and docker daemon can be accessed from network.
+They should be connected via bastion.

+# Getting started

-Packer is used to provision ssh keys to the bastion and fuzzvm images.
+Packer is used for creating images to cloud environment.
+You must build images for bastion and fuzzvm.
+You find the packer files from [packer/](packer/) directory.

-By default keys should be named bastion-key, bastion-key.pub and fuzzvm-key, fuzzvm-key.pub and should locate in folder ./vm-keys.

-You can use ./scripts/create-keys.sh to create rsa 4096 keys for you.

-Keys are provisioned so that bastion can access all machines created from fuzzvm-image, and fuzzvm can access all other fuzzvms and bastion.
-(Currently there are no separate users for different operations, so you get full root access with these keys.)

-## Using Packer

-Using Google Compute Engine with Packer is documented in: https://www.packer.io/docs/builders/googlecompute.html

 By default, packer files for bastion and fuzzvm use use_variables for account_file and project_id.